retro16/blastsdk/tools/bls/blsgen.md

 ----------------------

  - addr $0
- - pfmt lzo (compress to lzo.
+ - pfmt lz4 (compress to lz4.
 BLS loader will decompress at runtime)

 (png implies chip vram by default)